cpuzeroone/px-web/docs/whitepaper.md

-# Px Token
 ## Lightpaper 1.0
-Mastering Vite's ecosystem dividends

 ## Vite Ecosystem overview
 Vite is a next-generation high-throughput, low-latency, and highly-scalable network.
 Vite uses a Directed Acyclic Graph (DAG) ledger structure, which enables fast and feeless transactions of Vite coins and tokens created within its network.
-Vite's DAG structure is much more energy efficient compared to many other cryptocurrencies.
+Vite's DAG structure is much more "green" (energy efficient) compared to many other cryptocurrencies.

-Vite's team also develops and manages ViteX, a DEX app running on Vite blockchain.
-It is so tightly integrated with a VITE coin that it's even a part of the official Vite Wallet app.
+Vite's team also develops and manages [ViteX](https://vitex.net), a DEX app running on Vite blockchain.
+It is so tightly integrated with Vite Coin (VITE) that it's even a part of the official Vite Wallet apps.
 ViteX has it's own utility token, VX.
 VX is used to incentivize usage of the DEX in a different ways.
 Holders of the VX are eligible for rewards from a trading fees collected by ViteX.
 More information on ViteX and VX is awailable on [official site](https://vitex.net/faq).

 ## Opportunity
-The Px team is heavily betting on Vite and ViteX success.
-We think that specifically VX token is heavily undervalued.
+Px Team ("we") is heavily betting on Vite Team and ViteX DEX success.
+We think that specifically VX token is currently heavily undervalued.
 As the Vite ecosystem evolves and gets it's adoption of the built in DEX should also increase.
 That will drive exchange revenue up and so will VX holders rewards.
-Unlike VITE, VX is a fixed supply token with no inflation, so there is almost no non-catastrophic reasons for both token price and rewards to go down.
+Unlike VITE, VX have a fixed supply of 29,328,807.8 tokens with no inflation, so there is almost no non-catastrophic reasons for both token price and rewards to go down.

 We see an opportunity in accumulating a substantial amount of VX, staking it and receiving BTC, ETH and USDT in rewards.
 Why it's important for amount of VX to be *substantial*?
 This is all about magic of a complex percent.
 The problem is that amount of each of BTC, ETH, USDT distributed each day is too small for instant reinvestment.
 Specifically the amount must be larger than minimum ViteX order value, so that BTC, ETH and USDT can be exchanged again for VX which can be reinvestment in stake.
 Daily reinvestment will give you a major advantage in a long run.
 But not only that.
 VX distribution is very limited in supply and time.
-Ever dropping VX distribution will end in September 2027.
-So the sooner and faster you will "mine" VX the more you will get.
-More to that, we can speculate VX price will only grow in time as ViteX will grow in price, resulting in VX holdings to become large asset which is just nice to have!
-However even if it doesn't grow in price or even become less, we will still have nice income as dividends.
+Ever dropping VX distribution pool will end approximately in September 2027.
+So the sooner and faster you will start "mining" VX the more you will get.
+More to that, we can speculate that VX price will only grow in time as ViteX will grow in size.
+As a result VX holdings will become larger asset which is just nice to have!
+However even if it doesn't grow in price or even become less, it will still produce a nice income as dividends for you.

 So Px idea is pretty simple:
 1. Gather a pool of assets (pool is required for daily reinvestment);